stevedonovan/Microlight/readme.md

     {11,21}

 String lambdas are more limited.
 There's no easy (or efficient) way for them to access local variables like proper functions; they only see the global environment.
-BUt I consider this a virtue, since they are intended to be 'pure' functions with no side-effects.
+But I consider this a virtue, since they are intended to be 'pure' functions with no side-effects.